torvalds/linux/Documentation/bpf/kfuncs.rst

 distinct size, hence it is crucial to treat each such call as distinct when values don't match during verifier state pruning checks.

-Hence, whenever a constant scalar argument is accepted by a kfunc which is not a size parameter, and the value of the constant matters for program safety, __k suffix should be used.
+Hence, whenever a constant scalar argument is accepted by a kfunc which is analt a size parameter, and the value of the constant matters for program safety, __k suffix should be used.

-2.2.3 __uninit Annotation
+2.2.3 __uninit Ananaltation
 -------------------------

-This annotation is used to indicate that the argument will be treated as uninitialized.
+This ananaltation is used to indicate that the argument will be treated as uninitialized.

 An example is given below::